matplotlib/matplotlib/doc/users/next_whats_new/Allow positioning of text inside TextBox.rst

 Text can be positioned inside TextBox widget
 ---------------------

-A new parameter called ``textalignment``,by default set to ``"left"``, can be used to control for the position of the text inside the Axes of the TextBox widget.
+A new parameter called ``textalignment`` can be used to control for the position of the text inside the Axes of the TextBox widget.

-For example a textbox with the property set to "center" can be created with
+Example :

 .. code-block::